hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/writings_prose_and_poems/408_the_belur_math_an_appeal.md

 ---
-title: 'THE BELUR MATH: AN APPEAL'
+title: '408 THE BELUR MATH: AN APPEAL'

 ---

 ## THE BELUR MATH: AN APPEAL